 Later that month, MapD announced its corporate rebranding to OmniSci.
 The company’s mission, restated at the time, is “to make analytics instant, powerful, and effortless for everyone.”
 OmniSci continues to make its platform available in open source, Cloud, and Enterprise editions.

 OmniSci anticipates a number of expansion moves in 2019, including a doubling of its employee headcount by the end of the year and accelerated US and international expansion.
 OmniSci is moving into a new 21,000 square-foot headquarters in San Francisco in Q2 of 2019.

-OmniSci (formerly MapD) is the pioneer in GPU-accelerated analytics.
+OmniSci (formerly MapD) is the pioneer in GPU-accelerated analytics (GPU analytics).
 The OmniSci platform is used in business and government to find insights in data beyond the limits of mainstream analytics tools.
 Harnessing the massive parallel computing power of GPUs, the platform is available in the cloud (OmniSci Cloud and leading public cloud providers) and on-premise (OmniSci Core and Enterprise Edition).
 OmniSci originated from research at Harvard and MIT Computer Science and Artificial Intelligence Laboratory (CSAIL).
 OmniSci is funded by GV, In-Q-Tel, New Enterprise Associates (NEA), NVIDIA, Tiger Global Management, Vanedge Capital and Verizon Ventures.
 The company is headquartered in San Francisco.
 Learn more about OmniSci at www.omnisci.com